Photo by Najib Ariffin

 Welcome to the website of author and historian Ian Burnet

 Ian has spent thirty years, living, working and travelling in Indonesia and is fascinated by the diverse history and culture of the archipelago.
-This is reflected in his books Spice Islands, followed by East Indies, then Archipelago - A Journey Across Indonesia, then Where Australia Collides with Asia, then The Tasman Map and now his latest book Joseph Conrad’s Eastern Voyages.
+This is reflected in his books Spice Islands, followed by East Indies, then Archipelago - A Journey Across Indonesia, then Where Australia Collides with Asia, then The Tasman Map, then Joseph Conrad’s Eastern Voyages and now his latest book Dangerous Passage.

 The Spice Islands book launch at Select Books, Singapore